Inner-City Arts

 2025

-When 15 young artists (aged 13 -18) walked around the Inner City Arts (ICA) campus, they noticed something: the only outdoor seating option was a few picnic tables.
-No where could a student to sit alone to practice guitar, nor could parents gather around an outdoor performance.
+When 15 teen artists walked around the Inner-City Arts campus, they noticed something: the only outdoor seating option was a few picnic tables.
+Nowhere could a student sit alone to practice guitar, nor could parents gather around an outdoor performance.

-Inspired by this need, and the opportunity to add to the artwork adorning ICA’s halls dating back to 1989, the young artists set out to design modular seating that could be easily rearranged for different occasions, and packed away when not in use.
+Inspired by this need and the opportunity to add to the artwork adorning Inner-City Arts’ campus dating back to 1989, the teen artists set out to design modular seating that could be easily rearranged for different occasions and packed away when not in use.

 -